5GApp/starfall/README.md

 # starfall
-a top-down framework of cloud native application to benefit everyone
+a top-down framework of cloud-native application and service

 ### License